FreshLuna/Project-3/BACKENDSETUP.md

 3. Run the Program: ```sh java EchoMultiServer```

 ## Coding the project
-1. It is important to run backend and frontend in a different IDE window, Consider installing intelliJ.
+1. It is important to run backend and frontend in a different terminal, Consider installing intelliJ.
-3. The backend files are located in the _backendp3_ folder.
+2. The backend files are located in the _backendp3_ folder.
-4. Make sure the backend is running while running the frontend part.
+3. Make sure the backend is running while running the frontend part.

 # Trouble shooting:
-if the program doesnt compile most likely the directory for the keystore.jks file is wrong you can temporarily use the full path for the file or attempt to troubleshoot yourself.
+If the program doesnt compile most likely the directory for the keystore.jks file is wrong you can temporarily use the full path for the file or attempt to troubleshoot yourself.

+Open the CONFIGFOLDER and find FilePath.
+In file path all directories will be listed and can be changed depending on the ide setup